hydure/blessed-charlotte/CONTRIBUTING.md

 # How to contribute

-Third-party patches are essential for keeping Puppet great.
-We simply can't access the huge number of platforms and myriad configurations for running Puppet.
+Third-party patches are essential for keeping the #blessed project great.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.